 In the Connected clients section, remove the appropriate clients.

-Users also can go to their own account settings page to remove specific clients.
+Users also can go to their own My Account Settings page to remove specific clients.